PrismLauncher/PrismLauncher/README.md

 [![PolyMC Discord](https://img.shields.io/discord/923671181020766230?label=PolyMC%20Discord)](https://discord.gg/xq7fxrgtMP)

-For people who don't want to use Discord, we have a Matrix Space which is bridged to the discord server.
+For people who don't want to use Discord, we have a Matrix Space which is bridged to the Discord server.
 Be sure to enable spaces first (Settings -> Labs -> Spaces), and then you may join the space:

 [![PolyMC Space](https://img.shields.io/matrix/polymc:polymc.org?label=PolyMC%20Space&server_fqdn=matrix.polymc.org)](https://matrix.to/#/#polymc:polymc.org)